id Software Principles

 I like core principles, they define a philosophy of work and cement team values.
 They can be dogmatic, so they need to birth from experience and be concretely defined, tightly delineated.
 The principles stated by John Romero are sometimes quite vague, sometimes very precise and actionable.
 They imply a team with lots of experience, proper scoping of projects, and hard dedication.

-This speaks to me, because my self-worth comes mainly out of my work.
+Striving for professionalism speaks to me, because my self-worth comes mainly out of my work.
 I was raised by values of perfect craftsmanship.
-But there's a safeguard : it's not a quest of being the best.
+But I had a safeguard : it's not a quest of being the best.
 Nobody can expect to be the best, it is a self-degrading and selfish quest.
 Just aim for being the best you can.
 Finish your day with this though: "today, I did a good job".

 More refs